How’s it going Know-Howers!

 Check out the difference between the example above and this one below… You’re more likely to pay attention to the launch and have some sense of excitement for it:

 “This is the last chance you’ll be able to get PooPail at the cheapest price we’ll ever offer.
 So hurry before time runs out!”
-This line and CTA states that if they miss out, they won’t ever be able to receive the same deal.
-If you were to have that information and see the timer below, what would you do?
+This line and CTA state that if they miss out, they won’t ever be able to receive the same deal.
+What would you do if you had that information and saw the timer below?

 If you weren’t looking to buy or back a product seeing this below would definitely tempt you:

 You can use the countdown timer for various events, launches, and giveaways.
 The only suggestion is that, although this tool nearly always converts, I would not use it for EVERY SINGLE OCCASION.
-It’s like anything that’s overused, it begins to lose value over time if EVERYTHING becomes a “Time is running out” post.
+It’s like anything overused.
+It loses value over time if EVERYTHING becomes a “Time is running out” post.

 That being said, go try it out!
 Hurry… time is running out 😉